u-boot/u-boot/tools/buildman/buildman.rst

 '[toolchain-prefix]' section
     This can be used to provide the full toolchain-prefix for one or more architectures.
 The full CROSS_COMPILE prefix must be provided.
-These typically have a higher priority than matches in the '[toolchain]', due to this prefix.
+These typically have a higher priority than matches in the '[toolchain]'.

     The tilde character ``~`` is supported in paths, to represent the home directory.